openego/eTraGo/doc/theoretical_background.rst

 Data Model
 ==========

-The input data covers the coupling of electricity grid models on different voltage levels with a gas grid model, demands and flexibilities from the mobility, heat and hydrogen sectors as well as the integration of other electrical flexibilities such as demand-side management and dynamic line rating.
+The model covers the coupling of electricity grid models on different voltage levels with gas grid models (depending on the scenario considered) and captures sectoral demands and flexibilities from electricity, mobility, heat, and gas systems, including further electrical flexibilities such as demand-side management and dynamic line rating.
 It is characterised by a high spatial resolution within Germany, while other countries are considered in an aggregated form.
 Several future scenarios have been developed, each covering one year in hourly resolution and differing in terms of generation, demand and availability of some technologies.
 The data model is generated using the tool *eGon-data*.
 More details on the model can be found in the documentation of `eGon-data <https://egon-data.readthedocs.io/en/latest/>`_ or the following publications: [eGon_report]_ and [Buettner2024]_.
 The graphs below give some impressions [eGon_report]_:

 .. figure:: images/input_data.png
    :align: center